 - The Official Guide for GMAT Quantitative Review 2018 (Black book, purple letters, ISBN 978-1-119-38749-7)

 - The Official Guide for GMAT Quantitative Review 2017 (Blue book, ISBN 978-1-119-25391-4)

 - The Official Guide for GMAT Quantitative Review 2016 (Green book, ISBN 978-1-119-04259-4)

 - The Official Guide for GMAT Quantitative Review 2015 (White book, ISBN 978-1-118-91414-4)

 - The Official Guide for GMAT Quantitative Second Edition (Dark green book, ISBN 978-0-470-74744-5)

-- You should be prepared to put a lot of effort in this training and in the work at home with the online program.
+- You should be prepared to put a lot of effort in this training course and in the work at home with the online program.
 The amount of time needed varies and depends on your actual level of mastery of the mathematics.
 We advise you to spend about 15 hours per week on preparation and self-study.
-If your exam date of the official GMAT is scheduled shortly after the last day of the training, you will definitely need those 15 hours a week.
+If your exam date of the official GMAT is scheduled shortly after the last day of the training course, you will definitely need those 15 hours a week.
 If your exam date is scheduled in the near future, you'll probably spend

 fewer hours per week on self-study.